-After all, they are expected to make decisions or judgement calls in the field if a rule book or a more experienced officer or superior isn’t nearby to assist them in doing the right thing.
+After all, you are expected to make decisions or judgement calls in the field if a rule book or a more experienced officer or superior isn’t nearby to assist them in doing the right thing.

-This is similar to deductive reasoning as the test-taker will have to come to a logical conclusion after reading through a passage or the question, but in this case, it is not limited to mere words as the questions can sometimes instead use pictures, a number of different scenarios, or even just a set of objects.
+This is similar to deductive reasoning as you will have to come to a logical conclusion after reading through a passage or the question, but in this case, it is not limited to mere words as the questions can sometimes instead use pictures, a number of different scenarios, or even just a set of objects.

 The information provided may also be in the form of passages, tables, or charts.

-In this part of the school safety agent exam, it will be up to the test-taker to determine or discover the common element, concept, rule, or sequence they all share.
+In this part of the school safety agent exam, it will be up to you to determine or discover the common element, concept, rule, or sequence they all share.
 Having good inductive reasoning skills are crucial to a police officer because of how much of it is used in the day-to-day activities of a school safety agent’s work.

 In this format, five or six statements will be provided, and you’re to place them in their proper order by selecting the response with the correct sentence sequence.

-After all, as a school safety agent, they will have to gather statements or information from multiple sources from varying locations and it will be up to them to produce a coherent and accurate sequence of events in order to solve an incident that occured in school grounds.
+After all, as a school safety agent, they will have to gather statements or information from multiple sources from varying locations and it will be up to them to produce a coherent and accurate sequence of events in order to solve an incident that occurred in school grounds.